krjordan02/krjordan02/README.md

 ### Hi there 👋

-- 💻 I'm currently learning the MERN stack (MongoDB, ExpressJS, React, NodeJS)
+- 💻 I'm currently a student at Colorado State University studying CS with a concentration in Software Engineering.
-- 🛠️ I'm currently working on developing my personal website
+- 🛠️ I'm currently working on developing a stock trading application aimed to reduce loss for everyday investors.
+- 🌱 I’m currently learning React Native.
 - 📫 How to reach me: keeganrjordan@gmail.com

 <!--